orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 ---

 Desktop environment which is a 3d room with items/files in specific places. cudtom look in 3d rendering. like a book or a project.
 Search highlights the in 3d place.
 Hide stuff "in the air" at certain locations.
 Access the environment in the usual text/terminal format, define searchfunctions in that or 3d format
+Autogenerate some parts of this sort of environment when a user is first loading their desktop in.

 Instead of having the entire 3d structure in memory different nodes of "in between with distance x", allow overlapping